Pronunciation of 'Boraginaceae'

 English (United States)

-A family of flowering plants including species such as borage and forget-me-nots.
+A family of flowering plants, including species like borage and forget-me-nots.